How to breed hamsters

 It is also important to keep the nesting area clean and provide a quiet environment for the mother to reduce stress.
 Do not disturb the nest unless absolutely necessary and handle the hamsters with care when it is needed.

-See also How to make a player lengthy
+See also How to put on cufflinks

 By closely monitoring the breeding process and promptly addressing any issues or concerns that arise, you can increase the chances of a successful and healthy litter.